Bicuspid Aortic Valve: Symptoms, Diagnosis & Treatment Options

 - During an aortic valve replacement, the diseased bicuspid valve is replaced with a mechanical or biological tissue valve through median sternotomy, thoracotomy or even percutaneous approaches.

-Dr. Lars Svensson is one of the leading heart valve surgeons who specializes in the care of bicuspid valves.
-So you know, many patients from this website, including Doug Sivyer, Dustin Lundelius and Greg Bailey have had excellent surgical results with Dr. Svensson and his team.
+So you know, many patients with a bicuspid aortic valve from our community, including Doug Sivyer, Dustin Lundelius and Greg Bailey have had excellent surgical results following treatment.

 My Story With A Bicuspid Aortic Valve?